Treat Sciatica, Slip Discs & Nerve Pain Without Rush.

 - Pain that comes and goes

 Do not fear the word surgery.
 It is needed only in selected cases.
-We consider it when weakness is increasing, foot is dropping, or nerve pain is unbearable even after proper rehab.
+We consider it when weakness is increasing, foot is dropping, severe nerve pain continues despite proper non-surgical care, or the MRI clearly matches the symptoms and examination.
 Small MRI bulges alone are common.
 We see this daily.
-If strength is stable, we continue non-surgical care.
+If strength is stable and function is improving, we continue non-surgical care.

 What does recovery and pacing look like?